ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 - replacing the access data in existing Kubernetes secrets and applying the changes,
 - and, after verification, deactivating the old credentials by deleting the old service keys.

-The [GitHub repository](https://github.com/IBM-Cloud/secure-file-storage) for this tutorial includes scripts to automate the steps, either by invoking them on the command line or as part of a continuous delivery pipeline.

 ## Expand the tutorial
 {: #cloud-e2e-security-21}